Visitors to and Conduct on School Property

-For purposes of this policy, “school property” means school buildings, DAOES buildings not being used as a school, parking areas, vehicles used for school purposes, any location during a school-sponsored event, and school grounds.
+For purposes of this policy, "school property" means school buildings, DAOES buildings not being used as a school, parking areas, vehicles used for school purposes, any location during a school-sponsored or school-sanctioned events or activities, and school grounds.

 DAOES expects mutual respect, civility, and orderly conduct among all individuals on school property or at a school event.
 No person on school property or at a school event shall perform any of the following acts: